 Touted by many as the next big digital frontier, the conversational interface helps businesses to move customers down the sales funnel without much effort, improving customer experience and building better engagement through a more humanized interaction.

 Chatbots have become the essential tool for businesses to break into conversational UIs, they are an onramp to building artificial intelligence.
 71% of customers already expect brands to provide customer service and 66% also expect them to offer personalized CX – over messaging channels.

 Hence, having a chatbot as part of your customer service strategy is important.
 But how can you build one?
 By implementing the chatbot’s best practices, you can effectively build a conversational-driven chatbot that satisfies your business needs.

-Chatbot benefits the businesses to strengthen your customer relationships along with many other significant benefits.
-Let us take a look at how building the right chatbot can impact and can contribute towards your business.
+Chatbot benefits businesses to strengthen their customer relationships along with many other significant benefits.
+Let us take a look at how building the right chatbot can impact and can contribute to your business.

 - Increase customer engagement – Brands that engage with their customers in real time are able to increase the customer spend by 20% to 40%.
 Bots allow you to start a proactive conversation and engage users 24×7 to deliver higher satisfaction.

 - Automated customer support – Bots can handle more conversations simultaneously so that no customer has to wait.
 Your business can also use a chatbot template for welcome greetings and add value to conversations.

-- Better lead generation – Bots can prequalify leads by asking relevant questions and help in generating leads.
-A chatbot for sales ensures that the leads are directed to the right team for proper nurturing and convert into sales.
+- Better lead generation – Bots can prequalify leads by asking relevant questions and helping in generating leads.
+A chatbot for sales ensures that the leads are directed to the right team for proper nurturing and conversion into sales.

 Businesses that focus on adopting the chatbot technology may be eager to know the best practices and strategies to build a bot that meets their business requirements.

 Here are the top chatbot best practices for building and implementing them successfully.